 Jesus seems to define success when He speaks of the two greatest commandments: To love God wholeheartedly, and to love ourselves and others (Matthew 22:36-40).
 To be successful, love must be our chief motivation.

-To love successfully, we must know another definition: how God defines love.
-Take a look at 1 Corinthians 13 for that definition: Love is patient and kind, love is not easily angered or offended, and so forth.
+To love successfully, we must know how God defines love.
+Take a look at 1 Corinthians 13 and study it out to learn how: Love is patient and kind, love is not easily angered or offended, and so forth.